20 Best Things to Do in Japan

 Exploding with vibrant colors of wisteria flowers, this garden is tucked in the remote hills of an area in southern Kitakyushu City.

-The wisteria tunnels (80m and 110m long) are the most popular parts of this small magical garden, boasting over 22 species of wisteria flowers in varying colors.
+The garden’s two wisteria tunnels are the star attraction, each stretching roughly 100 meters and creating one of the most striking floral walks in Japan.
 Keep in mind, blooming of the flowers is seasonal so timing is key!

 To experience the Kawachi Wisteria Garden at its peak, the best time to visit would typically be between the last week of April and a few days into May.